SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

   <tr>
     <td><img src="documentation/quickguide/tutorial/images/create-left-iliac-seg-5.png" width="512" height="360"> </td>
-    <td> Select the outer control point of the <b>Contor Manipulator</b> to reduce the size of the first contour until
+    <td> Select the outer control point of the <b>Contour Manipulator</b> to reduce the size of the first contour until
          it completely fits in the </b>aorta</b>.

          <br><br>